Expected Return Symmetries: Method

 Since the policies in Equation \ref{eq:symm-optim} are approximately SP optimal, we can use the equivalent objective

 Importantly, the optimization in Equation \ref{eq:sp-max} focuses only on the ER symmetry $\phi_\theta$.
 In this process, we train the transformation $\phi_\theta$ within a reinforcement learning loop, but we keep the weights of the policies in $\Pi'$ fixed.
 See Algorithm \ref{alg:learn-symmetries} in Appendix \ref{appendix:algorithms} for details.
-The $\epsilon$-softness of the policies in $\Pi'$ enforces that $\phi_\theta$ takes into account all possible AOHs during training, not just optimal ones.
+The Boltzmann exploration of the policies in $\Pi'$ enforces that $\phi_\theta$ takes into account all possible AOHs during training, not just optimal ones.
+Furthermore, when training $\phi$ using policy gradient methods, we use entropy-regularization to ensure $\phi(\pi)$ yields a self-play optimal Boltzmann exploratory policy (see Appendix \ref{appendix:boltzmann-exp} for details).